orhun/rustypaste/README.md

 See [config.toml](./config.toml) for configuration options.

+### List endpoint

+Set `json_list_enabled` to true in [config.toml](./config.toml) to be able to retrieve a JSON formatted list of files in your uploads directory.
+This will not include oneshot files, oneshot urls, or urls.

 #### HTML Form

 It is possible to use an HTML form for uploading files.
 To do so, you need to update two fields in your `config.toml`: